msyvr/my-website/content/posts/learn-rust/index.md

 A variable gets a new owner when it's passed by value, unless the variable type implements the Copy trait.
 For example, a `Vec<i32>` used as the iterable of a `for` loop cannot be used after the for loop.

+- Pass by value: value actually gets copied to _another_ variable and that copied object is passed to the method; _the method uses the copy_
+- Pass by reference: a reference to the parameter is passed to the method; _the method accesses the actual parameter_

 Checking whether a type `is_copy`:
 ```rust
 is_copy::<u32>();